newton-raphson/leaf-segmentation/README.md

 # LEAF SEGMENTATION

-We take complicated image of the adreapolis seedings and segment out the seedlings [Notebook Link](./notebook_segementation/leafsegmentation.ipynb)
+We took a few images of the adreapolis seedlings and segmented out the seedlings [Notebook Link](./notebook_segementation/leafsegmentation.ipynb)

 **Image 1**